Eddy Raven: 1988-1991: Universal and Capitol

 In 1988, producer Jimmy Bowen founded the independent country music label Universal Records and signed Raven.
 While the editors of The Encyclopedia of Country Music stated that Raven chose to end his contract with RCA over poor record sales, Raven himself said at the time that Bowen had recruited him for the then-new label after determining that his musical style would fit well among the other artists he had signed.
 His initial release for the label was a cover of Shakin' Stevens' "In a Letter to You", also written by Dennis Linde.
 The song was the first release from his only Universal album Temporary Sanity, which came out in 1989.
 At Bowen's request, Beckett stayed on as Raven's producer.
 Raven said of the album's sound that he wanted to add influences of Latin and Caribbean music to his sound, noting in particular the inclusion of steel drums and comparing "Zydeco Lady" to the sound of Miami Sound Machine.
 "In a Letter to You" was the first number-one single for the Universal label, achieving that position on Billboard Hot Country Songs, along with the country music charts published by Radio & Records and Gavin Report.
 This was followed by his sixth and final number-one hit, "Bayou Boys", which he wrote with Myers and Troy Seals.
-Universal promoted Raven and all the other acts on its roster through a multi-artist performance hosted by Charlie Chase at Fan Fair (now CMA Music Festival) in June 1989.
+Universal promoted Raven and all the other acts on its roster through a multiple-artist performance hosted by Charlie Chase at Fan Fair (now CMA Music Festival) in June 1989.